Ermias-2911/Operating-System-Thread-Racing/README.md

 Since these threads are unsynchronized, there is a possibility of race conditions occurring depending on the actual <br/> interleaved execution order of the various threads.
 Insert nanosleep() commands into your thread code to induce as many <br/>
 race  conditions as possible by forcing an (in)appropriate interleaved execution sequence. <br/>

+### Build Instructions
+        gcc pthread_race.c -o pthread -lpthread
+### Run Instructions
+        ./pthread
+### Explain why your program produces the wrong output
+    Because of the race condition which is happned in the implimentation.